ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 The difference is *when* the callback is made.
 If it is a response to the `readValue(for:)` method, it's predictable.
 What goes up, must come down.
 Not so, for the `setNotifyValue(_:, for:)` method.

-I have chosen to use the "Notify" method, so, if you remember, we called [`CBPeripheral.setNotifyValue(_:, for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) in the [`sendQuestion(_:)`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-00-swift-L16) method, above.
+I have chosen to use the "Notify" method, so, if you remember, we called [`CBPeripheral.setNotifyValue(_:, for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) in the [`sendQuestion(_:)`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-02-swift-L13) method, above.

 ##### Notification

-Before we go to the write, we may need to respond to notifications being enabled.
+Before we go to the write, need to respond to notifications being enabled.

 Below the Characteristic discovery callback, add the following code: